 Levon "Bo" Jones' conviction was overturned due to his defense counsel's "constitutionally deficient" performance.
 In April 2008, shortly before a retrial was set to begin, Jones' new defense team filed an affidavit in which the star witness from his first trial said, "Much of what I testified to was simply not true."
 Jones spent 15 years on death row, and was released in May 2008

 Milestones in abolition/reinstatement

-In August 2009, North Carolina passed the Racial Justice Act, which prohibits seeking or imposing the death penalty on the basis of race, includes the use of statewide statistical evidence to show a pattern of racial discrimination, and applies retroactively for one year.
+In August 2009, North Carolina passed the Racial Justice Act, which prohibited seeking or imposing the death penalty on the basis of race, included the use of statewide statistical evidence to show a pattern of racial discrimination, and applied retroactively for one year.

 North Carolina "firsts"

 Indigent Services Commission, created in July, 2001, developed standards governing the qualifications of defense counsel, required counsel to seek consultations with the Center for Death Penalty Litigation prior to trial, took over the responsibility of appointing and compensating counsel through the Office of the Capital Defender, provided increased training and supervision of attorneys, and took over responsibility for allocating the resources for experts, investigators, and other expenses incurred in defending a capital trial.

 The North Carolina Innocence Inquiry Commission is the first of its kind in the nation.
 The Commission was created by the North Carolina General Assembly in 2006 and began operating in 2007.
 Since then, the Commission has reviewed hundreds of innocence claims and conducted multiple hearings.
 On February 17, 2010, Gregory Taylor was the first person to be exonerated by this unique process.
 Mr. Taylor was declared innocent by a panel of three judges after serving 17 years for a murder that he did not commit.